steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

    It's complex enough that this is unlikely, but gaining familiarity with the SDK is a good investment.
 4. See if you can replicate it reliably manually or as a JUnit test.
-   A JUnit test is ideal as it makes regression testing straightforward -though as most of the recent regressions have been related to service failures or jobs of an hour or more, rare.
+   A JUnit test is ideal as it makes regression testing straightforward -though such tests are rare, as most of the recent regressions have been related to service failures or jobs of an hour or more.

 #### Look for an existing SDK issue